gcmaximus/YCEP23-challenges/uncovering_the_secret/README.md

     > Gave the Linux penguin a makeover.
 It looks much better !

-    There is a GitHub link partially visible in the Messages window in the screenshot `https://github.com/zachdoes...`.
+    There is a GitHub link partially visible in the Messages window in the screenshot: `https://github.com/zachdoes...`.
 Search for a user in GitHub whose username starts with this.
-Part of the 2nd half of the username is also visible below to help in finding the correct user.
+The 2nd half of the username is also partially visible below to help in finding the correct user.

-3. After locating user `zachdoescodinthings`, view his repositories.
+3. After locating GitHub user `zachdoescodinthings`, view his repositories.
 In the repository `coolAPI`, view `req.py`.
 Scroll to the bottom of the file to see his Twitter username (Line 62).

     > ...
     > ...
-    > # Get user's profile information
+    > \# Get user's profile information
     > username = '**allziswell_**'
     > user = api.get_user(username)
     > ...
     > ...